 House Bill 3056 seeks to amend and reenact various sections of the West Virginia Code concerning the qualifications and responsibilities of the State Fire Marshal.
-The bill transfers powers and duties from the State Fire Commission to the Department of Homeland Security, designates the State Fire Marshal as the Chief Executive of the Office of the State Fire Marshal, and allows for the appointment of an interim State Fire Marshal in the event of a vacancy.
-It establishes new qualifications for the State Fire Marshal, requiring a baccalaureate degree or equivalent experience, along with six years of relevant experience, including two years in a supervisory role.
-Additionally, the bill introduces structured salary provisions for deputy fire marshals and assistant state fire marshals based on rank and length of service.
+The bill transfers powers from the State Fire Commission to the Department of Homeland Security, designates the State Fire Marshal as the Chief Executive of the Office, and allows for the appointment of an interim State Fire Marshal in case of a vacancy.
+It establishes that the State Fire Marshal must possess a baccalaureate degree or equivalent experience, along with six years of relevant experience, including two years in a supervisory role.
+Additionally, the bill introduces provisions for deputy fire marshals, classifying them as law enforcement officers and outlining their employment responsibilities.

 Statutes affected: